Alaory/Alaory/README.md

 Hi i'm Alaory😼 i am a self-taught software developer using kotlin as my frontend and c++ as a backend💻 .
-😼i starting programming in 2020 with c++. i like builds useful apps that helps me with my day to day stuff🌶️
+😼i starting programming in 2020 with c++. i like building useful apps that helps me with my day to day stuff🌶️

 </br>